EvolveWork/EvolveWork-hugo/content/evolve/index.md

 Of course, people do need to sometimes have calls or remote meetings.
 The primary concern is intrusiveness.
 We have people that do regular video conferencing from their desks.
-This isn't intrusive because they wear headsets and can be relatively quiet without impacting their meeting.
+This isn't intrusive because they wear headsets (with built-in microphones right in front of the mouth) and can be relatively quiet without impacting their meeting.

 Headphones (noise-cancelling if you're sensitive) are a recommended addition to your coworking kit.
 Not only will they exclude sound, they indicate to others that you're "in the zone" and would prefer to be left alone.
 The safest choice to ensure you don't disturb others is a headset with a built-in microphone on a stem directly in front of your mouth, like [this one](https://smile.amazon.com/gp/product/B000UXZQ42/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1).